miguelishawt/clean_install/README.md

 # clean install

-Two simple scripts to install a project that uses CMake and follows the patterns I use.
+Two simple scripts to install a project that uses CMake (with the patterns I use).

 # Usage